loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

     subclass   = ethernet
 ```

-The installation process couldn't have been easier. pfSense has excellent documentation, and Tom Lawrence has a [great video](https://www.youtube.com/watch?v=0oi02LayIIM) talking about the process of restoring from a backup (both to the same hardware, and different hardware).
+I tried to backup my current pfSense `config.xml` file and place a copy onto the installation USB flash drive as per [these instructions](https://docs.netgate.com/pfsense/en/latest/backup/restore-during-install.html#restore-configuration-from-media-during-install).
+That way, immediately after install, pfSense would restore my configuration file (saving me a step later).
+However, I couldn't get this to work.
+I instead did a fresh install, and then restored my `config.xml` file from the menu.
+Because my APU2 used the `igb` driver, and this one used `igc`, pfSense gave me a GUI to update my VLANs and interfaces, then I was able to reboot without issue.
+If you want to see more, Tom Lawrence has a [great video](https://www.youtube.com/watch?v=0oi02LayIIM) talking about the process of restoring from a backup (both to the same hardware, and different hardware).

+{{< img src="20250219_001.png" alt="pfsense interface mismatch" >}}

+At that point, I was able to unplug the old APU2, plug in this device, and everything was updated.

 # Conclusion